scottylabs-labrador/transit-spaces/README.md

 ### High-level ongoing tasks
 Connecting to a database like MySQL to store user feedback, probably developing backend with Node.js and Express
+Maybe build an API server to retrieve and send data, which then connects to the database
 Developing the Monte Carlo algorithm to predict space avaliability

 ## Available Scripts